xuwei/rokt/README.md

 ## rokt-test-api

  - Developers don't need to checkout and setup firebase emulator locally to have integration tests working.
 As rokt-test-api is deployed and live already.
- - Link to the API dashboard - https://console.firebase.google.com/project/rokt-test-api/functions/list
+ - Link to the API dashboard - https://console.firebase.google.com/project/rokt-test-api/functions/list (need to be given permission to acesss)
  - **git repo** https://github.com/xuwei/rokt-test-api

 ## Notes for Developer